 Felicia is a commercial litigator and has experience litigating complex business disputes and mass tort actions for Fortune 500 companies and other Firm clients.

 Felicia represents clients in complex commercial litigation, including mass tort actions, class actions, contract disputes, business torts, unfair business practices, and loan-related disputes.
 She has developed a special focus on defending mass tort actions against clients in the pharmaceuticals and medical device, automotive, and tobacco industries, at the state court, federal court, and multidistrict litigation levels.

 Felicia aggressively represents clients in a number of other industries, including financial services, telecommunications services, transit, and a variety of private business owners.
 Felicia has a proven ability of collaborating with in-house counsel and national trial teams to create and implement effective litigation strategies for three major pharmaceuticals clients.

 She handles all aspects of litigation - from discovery through trial and appeal - and works closely with her clients to achieve a successful result.
 Felicia has successfully briefed and argued motions and appeals, including in state court and at the Eighth Circuit Court of Appeals.

 Advertising, Marketing and Promotions Sub-practice

 Felicia has extensive experience in sweepstakes and contest laws - both domestically and internationally - and counsels clients on official rules and compliance issues for sweepstakes, contests and other business promotions.

 As a member of Thompson Coburn's Diversity Committee, Felicia recruits and mentors diverse attorneys and actively participates in other diversity initiatives.
-Felicia has also served on the Firm's Associates Committee and Audit Committee.
+She is also Co-Chair of the Firm's African-American Attorney Affinity Group.